Code-KVD/Code-KVD/README.md

-# Hi there, I'm K V D Sridhar! 👋
+# Hey there, I'm K V D Sridhar! 👋

 Welcome to my GitHub profile!
 I'm a passionate frontend developer and data scientist currently pursuing my studies at VIT Bhopal.
 My journey in technology is fueled by a love for problem-solving and creating innovative solutions.